 - Take a look around the Church of the Holy Cross and The Old Presbytery.

-- Check out the rock formations at Bilya Rock, Koolanook Springs and War Rock.
+- Check out the rock formations at Bilya Rock, Koolanooka Springs and War Rock.

 - Discover some interesting native plants and animals at the Koolanooka Mine Site.

 Morawa accommodation options include the Shire of Morawa Caravan Park, hotel/motel, B&B, caravan park, farm stays and historic Mellenbye Station is approx 47km north of town.
 The town also has a pub and a quaint shopping precinct.